Why Should I Work Out If I’m Not Overweight?

-Brian Maher is a personal trainer in Center City Philadelphia who specializes in weight loss and nutritional counseling.
-He is the owner of Philly Personal Training, a company offering convenient in-home personal training packages to busy individuals looking to improve their fitness levels.
-To learn more about Brian and his services, visit www.phillypersonaltraining.com.
+Brian Maher is the owner of Philly Personal Training, a private personal training studio in the Rittenhouse Square area.
+He and his staff of personal trainers offer packages to busy individuals looking to make lifestyle changes by improving their overall fitness and wellness.
 Read all of Brian’s posts for Be Well Philly here.

 Like what you’re reading?
 Stay in touch with Be Well Philly—here’s how: